-On this same point, C. Boyden Gray has stressed that the ambitions of the White House Counsel's Office (in Wallison's words, above, "large enough ... strong enough ... smart enough") can endanger an administration.
+On this same point, C. Boyden Gray has stressed that the ambitions of the White House Counsel's Office (in Wallison's words, above, "large enough . . . strong enough . . . smart enough") can endanger an administration.
 Gray advises re-establishing the OLC as an influential legal commentator, concluding that the advantages gained from the OLC's insights far outweigh any disadvantages resulting from its sometimes critical stance.

-Traditionally, OLC has labored under the radar screen, as an office of highly-trained legal professionals whose responsibility is to provide authoritative legal opinions to guide the actions of the president and executive branch agencies.
-Former White House Counsels of both political parties have remarked how critical it is for the Counsel to seek OLC's opinion on constitutional questions, and to treat that opinion with respect and deference, even when it means telling the president that there is no constitutional authority to do what he proposes (see, for example, comments by Cutler and Gray on pp. 6-7 infra).
+Traditionally, OLC has labored under the radar screen, as an office of highly trained legal professionals whose responsibility is to provide authoritative legal opinions to guide the actions of the president and executive branch agencies.
+Former White House Counsels of both political parties have remarked how critical it is for the Counsel to seek OLC's opinion on constitutional questions, and to treat that opinion with respect and deference, even when it means telling the president that there is no constitutional authority to do what he proposes (see, for example, earlier comments by Cutler and Gray).

-More recently, some would suggest that there has been a different twist in this relationship during the years of the Bush administration.
-Rather than a contentious or wary relationship between the two offices, they have, instead, operated often as close, cooperative allies, resulting in outcomes that are unhelpful to both.
-The attacks of September 11, 2001 thrust OLC into the prime role of providing legal analyses to the White House Counsel's office on the extraordinary new set of antiterrorism policies the president was contemplating.
+During the years of the George W. Bush administration, some have suggested that there was a different twist in this relationship.
+Rather than a contentious or wary relationship between the two offices, they instead operated as close, cooperative allies, resulting in outcomes that sometimes were unhelpful to both.
+The attacks of September 11, 2001 thrust OLC into the prime role of providing legal analyses to the White House Counsel's office on the extraordinary new set of anti-terrorism policies the president was contemplating.
 Beginning almost immediately thereafter, OLC produced controversial legal opinions interpreting the scope of the president's authority under the Commander-in-Chief clause and determining the applicability of domestic statutes and obligations under the Geneva Conventions relating to torture and domestic spying.

 The central role of OLC was revealed when, in June 2004, some of these memos were leaked to the public and disseminated widely.
 The spotlight on this office was, indeed, atypical and unwelcome, but the greater issue is the institutional impact of an OLC that was compliant with, rather than skeptical of, a president's desired policies and unorthodox theories of the office.
-This coordinated approach between OLC and the White House Counsel's office resulted in considerable damage to the professional reputations of both, but especially to OLC, because it had previously guarded its historically uncompromising tradition jealously and with justifiable pride.
-Of greatest significance, however, is that an OLC that gave the White House Counsel's office the uncritical legal advice it wanted to hear and carry back to the president rather than a strictly honest appraisal of the law that outlined the applicable legal restraints on executive power acted inappropriately as an advocate for the president's policy goals and, in the end, did both the Counsel's office and the president a disservice when these policies came under withering public criticism and judicial challenge.
-The concern for the politicization of OLC resulted in congressional hearings and proposed legislation to more closely oversee its work (e.g., The OLC Reporting Act, S.3501, which would require the Attorney General to report to Congress when the Department of Justice concludes that the executive branch is not bound by a statute).
+This coordinated approach between OLC and the White House Counsel's Office resulted in considerable damage to the professional reputations of both, but especially to OLC, because it had previously guarded its historically uncompromising tradition of independence jealously and with justifiable pride.
+Of greatest significance, however, is that an OLC that gave the White House Counsel's office the uncritical legal advice it wanted to hear and carry back to the president, rather than a strictly honest appraisal of the law that outlined the applicable legal restraints on executive power, acted inappropriately as an advocate for the president's policy goals.
+In the end, such action by OLC did both the Counsel's Office and the president a disservice when these policies came under withering public criticism and judicial challenge.
+The concern for the politicization of OLC in the G.W.
+Bush administration resulted in congressional hearings and proposed legislation to more closely oversee its work (e.g., The OLC Reporting Act, S.3501, which would have required the Attorney General to report to Congress when the Department of Justice concludes that the executive branch is not bound by a statute).